ManticoreGamesInc/platform-documentation/src/tutorials/cosmetic_tutorial.md

 ## Add Cosmetic Items to UI Panels

 Now that you have some cosmetic items, you need to display them in the UI panel so the player can use them.
-In this section the items will be added to the panels.
+In this section, the items will be added to the panels.
 For the moment, those items will be just white squares in the category panels, in a later section you will be capturing the images for the UI with a camera.

 ### Add CosmeticItems Custom Property